 What is an asthma attack?
 How do I know when an asthma attack is coming?
-Many of you want to know those warning signs so you can be prepared for an asthma attack, but are there any?
+Many of you want to know how to recognize asthma attack symptoms and warning signs so you can be prepared, but are there any?
 Our experts help answer this question.

 Response from Leon Lebowitz, RRT

 Early warning signs are considered to be changes that happen just before an asthma episode or acute exacerbation.
 These changes actually start before the well-known symptoms of asthma occur and can be the earliest signs that a person’s asthma is worsening or about to occur.
 Generally speaking, these signs are not severe enough to stop a person from going about his or her daily activities.
-If you are attuned to your own asthma tendencies and can recognize these signs, you may be able to stop an asthma episode or prevent one from getting worse2.
-Early warning signs vary amongst individuals but may include3:
+If you are attuned to your own asthma tendencies and can recognize these signs, you may be able to stop an asthma episode or prevent one from getting worse.2

 - Frequent cough, especially at night